 - Intervention step 2

 The second step would be to master mathematical skills, which must be done sequentially.
 One has to learn to count before it becomes possible to learn to add.
 Suppose one tried to teach a child, who had not yet learned to count, to add.
-This would be quite impossible and no amount of effort would ever succeed in teaching the child this skill.
+This would be impossible, and no amount of effort would ever succeed in teaching the child this skill.
 The child must learn to count first, before it becomes possible for him to learn to add.

-To be able to subtract the child must also learn to count backward.
+To be able to subtract, a child must also learn to count backward.
 Thereafter, skip counting should be introduced.
 Skip counting is important in the development of fluency in calculations, number sense and is the basis of multiplication and division.
 It is also important to help students move from calculating by counting by ones to using number facts.
 For example, instead of working out 12 + 4 by counting 12, 13, 14, 15, 16, students can immediately add 4, or possibly add 2 twice.
-This transition to using fluent number facts is a key to success throughout school.
+This transition to using fluent number facts is key to success throughout school.